microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 Once the application is deployed, if you go to [https://spring-training.azureedge.net/](https://spring-training.azureedge.net/) you will still have the same data, as the new version of the microservice is now in a staging area and not in production yet.

-Navigate to the Azure Spring Cloud instance in [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):
+Navigate to the Azure Spring Apps instance in [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):

-- Look for your Azure Spring Cloud instance in your resource group
+- Look for your Azure Spring Apps instance in your resource group
 - Go to "Apps"
   - Select the `weather-service` microservice
   - Click on "Deployments" in the menu.
 You should now see the "green" deployment, under the "default" deployment: